Initiatives to Revitalize the Regions

 Training the Next Generation of Farm Managers

-In April 2023, the institute celebrated its 10th anniversary and launched a new online school to expand the scope of its farm management program.
-In April 2024, the institute will take on the challenge of providing even more value to the farming industry by undergoing a curriculum transition at the Shinagawa main campus aimed at fostering innovators in the agribusiness field.
+The university celebrated its 10th anniversary in 2023 and changed its name to the AFJ Japan Institute of Agricultural Management, launching a new online school to expand the scope of agricultural management education.
+Furthermore, in April 2024, the university is taking on the challenge of making further contributions to the agricultural industry by launching an educational program aimed at fostering innovators in agribusiness.

 Creating Business Innovation